heartyoh/hyperviz/packages/weather/README.md

 ## Documentation

-Comprehensive API documentation is available in the `docs/` directory.
+For comprehensive API documentation, see the [API reference](../../docs/api.md).

 ## License